gomorpheus/morpheus-docs/api/includes/_billing.md

 }
 ```

-Retrieves billing information for a specific server in the requestor's account.
+Retrieves billing information for a specific server (container host) in the requestor's account.

 ### HTTP Request